intelligence38000/android-docs/src/pages/maps/overview/location-component.md

 To enable the feature use `LocationComponentOptions#trackingGesturesManagement(boolean)`.

-You can adjust thresholds that need to be exceeded in order to break the tracking for one pointer gestures (like panning the map, double-tap to zoom in) and multi-pointer gestures (like scale gesture, two-tap to zoom out):
+You can adjust thresholds that need to be exceeded to break the tracking for one pointer gestures (like panning the map, double-tap to zoom in) and multi-pointer gestures (like scale gesture, two-tap to zoom out):
 - `LocationComponentOptions#trackingInitialMoveThreshold(float)` adjusts the minimum single pointer movement in pixels required to break camera tracking.
 - `LocationComponentOptions#trackingMultiFingerMoveThreshold(float)` adjusts minimum multi pointer movement in pixels required to break camera tracking (for example during scale gesture).
 - If either of these thresholds are exceeded and tracking is dismissed, developers can listen to this with a `OnCameraTrackingChangedListener`: